jbarberisv/Beatview/README.md

 - When I access MaiMusic I am presented with a prompt to type in my mood

-- After putting in my mood, I am presented with a playlist with songs that match my mood
+- After putting in my mood, I am presented with a playlist with songs that match my mood and links to Youtube videos to watch and listen to the songs

 # API :